NonGMOTrash/teralite/README.md

 ## when i try to open the game it says the .pck is missing
 the .exe has to be in the same folder as the .pck or it won't work. if you want to have access to the game somewhere else, just make a shortcut of the .exe file

-## i don't see particle effects
+## i don't see some particle effects
-if you're using a cpu with integrated graphics that doesn't support OpenGL 3, the game will fallback to OpenGL 2. this mostly works okay, although it is slower and particle effects won't work, sorry! (i might make a seperate version on the game that uses cpu-based particles, i'd be a hassle tho)
+if you're using a cpu with integrated graphics that doesn't support OpenGL ES 3, the game will fallback to OpenGL ES 2. this mostly works okay, although the game will run slower and particle effects won't work, sorry! (i might make a seperate version on the game that uses cpu-based particles, i'd be a hassle tho so won't happen til the full release if at all)

 ## my saves list is empty even though i had a save from awhile ago
 due to the name change from project epsilon to teralite in beta 2.12, the game won't be able to find the folder where old save data is stored.